Slip and Fall Accident Attorneys Serving Boulder, CO

 In Colorado, a victim must prove that a property owner actually knew of, or in certain circumstances should have known of a hazardous condition on their property, and failed to remedy the condition.
 This duty depends on the relationship between the owner and the injured person.
 Business visitors, for example, are owed the highest duty of care, whereas trespassers are owed a minimal duty of care.

 The injured person must also show that a breach of the property owner’s duty resulted in injury and that there is actual damage.
-A slip and fall accident lawyer can help you determine the presence of each of the required elements of a premises liability claim.
+A slip and fall accident lawyer in Boulder can help you determine the presence of each of the required elements of a premises liability claim.

 Types of Premises Liability Cases